xtermjs/xtermjs.org/_docs/guides/security.md

 - `Terminal.onTitleChange`
 - linkifier interface
 - any `Terminal.buffer` access
-- any parser hooks to digest escape sequences
+- custom parser hooks to digest and present terminal data

-Always make sure to apply the data in a secure way (e.g. open links in a separate context).
+Always make sure to apply the data of those methods in a secure way (e.g. open links presented from terminal side in a separate context, no `innerHTML`).

 ### 3. websockets